nash-ye/momtaz-nmwdhj/readme.txt

 2. Use the rich API to powerful your theme/plugin.

 == Changelog ==

+= 1.3 =
+* Better directory structure.
+* Code formatting improvements and optimizations.
+* Introduce the PriorityArray and EventManager classes.
+* Recode the Elements Views and remove the Decorators classes.
+...etc

+= Breaking Changes =
+* Nmwdhj 1.3 is NOT completely compatible with any pervious version, so please don't update unless you know what you are doing!

 = 1.2.1 =
 * Fix the error when you use `Nmwdhj/decorate_element()` function.